mozman/ezdxf/docs/source/addons/text2path.rst

     Text rendering is done by the `fontTools`_ package, which is a hard dependency of `ezdxf`.
-Support for stroke fonts, these are the basic vector fonts included in CAD applications, like .shx, .shp or .lff fonts.
-These fonts cannot be rendered as HATCH entities.
+Support for stroke fonts, these are the basic vector fonts included in CAD applications, like .shx, .shp or .lff fonts was added but these fonts cannot be rendered as HATCH entities.

     The required font files are not included with `ezdxf` as they are copyrighted or, in the case of the LibreCAD font format, licensed under the "GPL v2 and later".